magento/devdocs/src/guides/v2.4/graphql/mutations/update-cart-items.md

 ### CartItemUpdateInput object {#CartItemUpdateInput}

-The `CartItemUpdateInput` object must contain the following attributes:
+The `CartItemUpdateInput` object may contain the following attributes:

 Attribute |  Data Type | Description
 --- | --- | ---